vdolghi/type-watch/README.md

 # type-watch

-"type-watch" is a Python package that provides tools for enforcing strict type checking on functions and class methods.
+"type-watch" is a Python package that provides tools for enforcing strict type checking on functions and class methods at runtime.
 Strict type checking can be applied to individual functions/methods or used in the form of a metaclass that applies the checks to all the methods of a class.

 ## Installation